citlali9/AdventureOfCode/AdventureOfCode/README.md

 To run the proyect You'll need to use the java command to run a .jar file:
 # Command to run the proyect

+Located in the correct directory
+00000:~user$ cd /User/NetBeansProjects/AdventureOfCode/src/adventofcode

+Type the next command
-java -jar adventofCode.jar
+00000:~user$ java -jar adventofCode.jar

-but first plase make sure you have installed JDK on your computing befor.
+Plase make sure you have installed JDK on your computing befor.
-To know if you have installed Java please open you terminal window and type Java you should able to see the tools for Java
+To know if you have installed Java please open you terminal window and type Java, then you should able to see the tools for Java

 Once you run the proyect you will be able to see diferent option to run like it shows below: